Banking Chatbots: How Does Omnichannel Digital Banking Enhance CX

 Customers are using multiple devices.

-As digital technologies penetrate every sphere of life, the variety of devices to access banking services also increase.
+As digital technologies penetrate every sphere of life, the variety of devices to access banking services also increases.
 Having a shared computer per household was common earlier, but that's no longer the case.
 At the minimum, you can assume at least a couple of devices for every customer.
 According to Google research, 98% of Americans use multiple devices on the same day.
 Many customers start the journey online using the desktop web and then use mobile devices to complete transactions.

-Omnichannel banking refers to a way of interacting with a customer where they can choose anytime, anywhere, and any device.
+Omnichannel Engagement banking refers to a way of interacting with a customer where they can choose anytime, anywhere, and any device.
 The idea is to allow customers to determine both the physical channel and the communication channel convenient for them, whether in-person, over the phone, or on a website or a mobile app.
 The omnichannel idea is that the experience is consistent across all digital channels, regardless of the customer's channel.
 This idea includes each channel's benefits and the customer service and support provided through each of them.

 Better Customer Experience